-This vehicle is equipped with two USB ports in the center console under the armrest and another two in the center stack.
-These ports are for data and charqing.

-There may also be two USB ports for charging only at the rear of the center console.
+The vehicle may be equipped with two USB ports in the center console under the armrest and another two on the center stack.
+These ports are for data and charging.
+There may also be two USB ports at the rear of the center console and a USB port on each side of the third row seats for charging only.